 If, as college President Jose Bowen says in a VOA News article, “the job of a college is to teach people how to think critically and find their place in the world around them,” then it is important for college leadership and faculty alike to utilize the technology students are already accustomed to in the classroom.

 This includes being inventive, without fear to try new things in the classroom.
 So, it becomes up to college leadership to develop ways to train instructors on how to use technology in conjunction with their teaching.

 Prepare for change

 While this is encouraging news, it emphasizes the importance of college leadership to prepare to address this growing student population’s needs with programs that take advantage of technology.

 Historically, change has been difficult to achieve at educational institutions, so adapting to more innovative learning models that complement traditional higher education curriculum is imperative.

 To adapt most effectively to the growing need and demand for online learning options, schools must remember that technology alone is not the answer to engaging today’s students.
 Active teaching by faculty — giving students that human connection to learning — is just as vital as giving students access to technology to enhance their learning experience.

 - Making learning materials available online to students before they come to class so that more active discussions take place during class time.

 - Requiring assignments be submitted online so instructors can offer longer office hours to visit with students directly.

-Finding processes that work, where improved student success is evident and a better learning experience is had by students, is ultimately what college leadership should be working to create.
+- Finding processes that work, where improved student success is evident and a better learning experience is had by students.

 However, if they aren’t taught how to properly use that technology by instructors, the system ceases to be beneficial.
 It’s up to the college leadership of today and tomorrow to consider this aggregate approach when developing programs for future college students.